CircuitVerse/Blog/content/posts/Ayan_Final_GSoC_Report.md

 * [x] The CircuitVerse codebase made [LTI (Learning Tools Interoperability)](https://www.imsglobal.org/activity/learning-tools-interoperability) compatible.
 * [x] Necessary credentials can be generated for the LMSs to integrate with CircuitVerse.Updated the assignment creation UI to support the new credentials generation facility.
 * [x] The LMSs can now sync grades with the CircuitVerse platform.
-* [x] Some of the pages like (Groups/Assignemnts) are made iframable such that they can be accessed from LMS side using [LTI]((https://www.imsglobal.org/activity/learning-tools-interoperability)) protocol.
+* [x] Some of the pages like (Groups/Assignments) are made compatible for iframe embed such that they can be accessed from LMS side using [LTI]((https://www.imsglobal.org/activity/learning-tools-interoperability)) protocol.
 * [x] Added documentation for the teachers to connect the assignments with their LMS.
 * [x] Feature flagged the LMS integration feature.